Syrian nationality law: Implications for displaced persons

 Displaced persons or refugees from Syria, such as refugees of the Syrian Civil War, may have difficulty establishing their father's Syrian nationality.
 For example, a marriage may not have been registered, marriage documents may have been lost, or the father may be dead, lost or have moved on to third countries, or their whereabouts or identity may be unknown.

 A combination of these factors can mean that there is no legal or physical proof that a child’s father is Syrian.
 In some neighbouring countries a child cannot be registered without legal proof of the father’s identity.
 Since January 2023, when a refugee mother cannot prove that the father of her child is Syrian, to avoid statelessness, the child is granted Syrian citizenship.

 Naturalisation

 The other way to acquire Syrian nationality is through naturalisation.
+The nationality law gives the Ministry of Interior the authority to regulate the naturalization of foreigners but also allows for special considerations.

 Non-nationals who have resided in the country for over 5 years and fulfil a number of other requirements can apply for naturalisation.
 The requirements are eased for individuals from another Arab country, such as the requirement to be able to speak and read Arabic fluently.

 A foreign woman who marries a Syrian man can naturalise on the basis of that marriage, but a foreign husband cannot acquire Syrian citizenship on the basis of marriage to a Syrian wife.

 Loss of Syrian nationality

 The nationality law does not give Syrians the right to unilaterally abandon their Syrian nationality.
-Syrians may not forfeit it if they acquire a foreign nationality, but only with the consent of the Syrian government.
+Syrians may not forfeit it if they acquire a foreign nationality, but only with the consent of the Syrian authorities.
 Furthermore, Syria reserves the right to revoke a person’s Syrian nationality under certain circumstances, such as those involving matters of national security.